BestTimesToVisit.com Logo

 Frequently Asked Questions

-While Montreal is charming year-round, I'm partial to late spring (May-June) or early fall (September-October).
-The weather is usually pleasant for exploring, and you avoid the peak summer crowds and heat.
+While Montreal is charming year-round, I'd personally steer you towards late spring (May-June) or early fall (September-October).
+The weather is generally pleasant for exploring, and you'll avoid the peak summer heat and humidity, plus the intense winter cold.
 Pack layers!
-Even in summer, evenings can be cool, and in spring/fall, you'll definitely want a warm jacket, comfortable walking shoes, and maybe even a scarf.
-Don't forget an umbrella, as Montreal can get its fair share of rain.
+Think comfortable walking shoes, a light jacket, and maybe a scarf even in shoulder seasons, as the weather can change quickly.

-What's the best way to get around the city, especially if I'm not renting a car?
+What's the best way to get around Montreal without a car?

-Montreal's public transit system, the STM, is fantastic and my go-to.
-The metro is efficient, clean, and connects most major attractions.
-Grab a weekly pass if you plan on using it a lot.
-For shorter distances or exploring neighborhoods like the Plateau, walking or cycling (especially in summer with BIXI bike share) is a wonderful way to soak in the city's atmosphere.
+Montreal has a fantastic public transport system.
+The Metro is efficient, clean, and covers most major attractions and neighborhoods.
+I highly recommend getting a multi-day transit pass.
+For shorter distances or exploring specific areas like the Plateau, walking or using the city's extensive bike paths (especially in summer) is a wonderful way to soak in the atmosphere.

 What is the cheapest month to visit Montreal, Canada?